icodetolive/Referencer/README.md

 # referencer

-This repository is a curation of cheatsheets/go-to-guides for various setups, overviews, migrations, etc of technical concepts.
+This repository is a curation of cheatsheets/go-to-guides for various setups, learnings, overviews, etc. of technical concepts.